micro-community/development/docs/pages/concepts/platform.markdown

 ### Environments

 Micro has the concept of environments or an "env" built in.
 These are basically different hosted Micro servers you can switch between to do development and run Micro services.
-There are two built ins, "local" and "platform.
+There are two built ins, "local" and "platform".
 Local refers to a local server running on "127.0.0.1:8081" and platform refers to the m3o platform where we provide an external proxy on "proxy.m3o.com:443".